isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-an-ode-to-two-women.md

 <br>
 <div style="background-color: white;">
 <img src="/images/Vol-14-issue-3/an-ode-to-two-women/AnOde3.jpg" style="width: 100px; height: 100px;">
-<b>Robert Yeo</b>, born 1940, is best known for his poems and plays published in "The Singapore Trilogy" (plays) and "The Best of Robert Yeo" (poems).
+<b>Robert Yeo</b>, born 1940, is best known for his poems and plays published in <i>The Singapore Trilogy</i> (plays) and <i>The Best of Robert Yeo</i> (poems).
 He has also written in other genres, including essays, libretto for opera and edited anthologies of Singapore short stories.
-His most recent work is the play "The Eye of History" (2016).
-Volume 1 of his memoir, "Routes: A Singaporean Memoir 1940–75", was published in 2011.
+His most recent work is the play <i>The Eye of History</i> (2016).
+Volume 1 of his memoir, <i>Routes: A Singaporean Memoir 1940–75</i>, was published in 2011.
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-14/issue-3/oct-dec-2018/"><center>Back to Issue</center></a>